kingcody/torpchat/README.md

--note- default task for grunt is to build then devel
+*Note: The default task for grunt is to build then devel.*